S3-working-group/s3-practical-guide/docs/all.md

 Equivalence increases engagement by giving people affected by decisions the opportunity to influence those decisions to some degree.

-By including people in making and evolving a decision that affects them, they gain deeper understanding about the resulting decision, the situation it’s intended to address, and the pros and cons that have been weighed in the process.
+By including people in making and evolving a decision that affects them, they gain deeper understanding about the resulting decision, the situation it's intended to address, and the pros and cons that have been weighed in the process.
 It also helps to keep systems more open and transparent and reduces the potential for information vital to the decision being overlooked or ignored.
 Depending on the level of involvement, people might also have the opportunity to shape things according to their preference, and in any case, participation in the decision-making leads to a greater sense of ownership over what is decided.

 People are more likely to take responsibility for following through on decisions when they are involved in making them.
 This is further reinforced when ensuring affected parties have influence in adapting those decisions later, should they discover reasons why a decision is no longer good enough, or if they discover a viable way for improving something.

-Decisions we develop together will always be ‘_our_’ decisions, whereas decisions taken by others, will always be ‘_theirs_’ and will be appreciated and supported more or less by others, depending on their personal preference and point of view.
+Decisions we develop together will always be _our_ decisions, whereas decisions taken by others, will always be _theirs_ and will be appreciated and supported more or less by others, depending on their personal preference and point of view.

 Some decisions will affect a large group of people, e.g. an entire department, or even the  organization as a whole.
 Including those affected in the decision-making process will yield benefits that reach far beyond the decision in question.
 People will build connection, trust and a greater sense of community and belonging.
 For effectively involving a large number of stakeholders in the decision-making process you can use a variety of group facilitation techniques and online tools.